 Kazakh, Polish, Ukrainian and Arabian airlines to resume flights to Batumi

-The first flight at the renovated Batumi International Airport was carried out earlier on Saturday by the Kazakh airline Air Astana, which resumed regular Almaty-Batumi-Almaty flights, Trend reports citing 1TV.
+The first flight at the renovated Batumi International Airport was carried out earlier on Saturday by the Kazakh airline Air Astana, which resumed regular Almaty-Batumi-Almaty flights, Trend reports citing Kazinform.

 The first flight brought 115 passengers to the country.
-Flights will be operated 3 times a week – Monday, Wednesday and Saturday.
+Flights will be operated 3 times a week – Monday, Wednesday and Saturday, 1TV reports.

 As Minister of Economy and Sustainable Development Natia Turnava noted, Kazakhstan is one of the fastest growing destinations for Georgian tourism.